 THE IMPORTANCE OF STEM LEARNING IN ELEMENTARY SCHOOLS

 Take Legos, for instance.
-The Junior First Lego® League helps teams of young people up to the third grade get acquainted with the principles of building and engineering in a showcase-style competition.
-Though their efforts have been a bit uneven in the past, the league has now released a set of standardized lessons so that all students involved in this program can have access to the same positive, STEM-based learning outcomes.
+The Junior First Lego® League helps children as young as four get acquainted with the principles of building and engineering in a showcase-style competition.
+The league has released a set of standardized lessons so that all students involved in this program can have access to the same positive, STEM-based learning outcomes.
 Students involved in projects like these early on gain access to critical-thinking skills, problem-solving abilities, and hands-on experience that is largely absent from the typical classroom environment.

 However, student exposure to STEM doesn't only happen in extracurricular activities.
 Some educators are bringing STEM into the elementary classroom.
 These efforts help students grasp how the real world works through the understanding of phenomena from recycling to computers.
 While younger students may have trouble with abstract concepts that are used in later STEM education, grounding these lessons in real-world examples can make them engaging and informative for beginning learners.

 However, the focus for many schools has shifted over the last decade.
 Instead of exposing students to science and projects as a matter of course, many schools are rigidly focused on English and math proficiencies that will be tested on state exams.
 Though mastery of these subjects is vital to the long-term learning potential of a student, delaying a student's exposure to the wonders of the STEM world until later in their academic career may have unforeseen consequences.
 STEM education has the opportunity to spark a lifelong interest in learning that can translate into increased performance in the classroom for all subjects.
 Shortsightedly avoiding these more time-consuming STEM endeavors shortchanges both our students and our future workforce.